DEPUTY SHERIFF TRAINEE

 any questions or to request an accommodation during the

-facility and will have contact with inmates that may become violent
+jail facility and will have contact with inmates that may become

-or abusive.
-Incumbents will be required to drive in inclement
+violent or abusive.
+Incumbents will be required to drive in

-weather conditions; and work shift work, holidays, weekends and
+inclement weather conditions; and work shift work, holidays,

 Physical Requirements: Incumbents must have independent body